 * Apple down on report of tepid iPhone X demand

-Apple will slash its sales forecast for its flagship phone in the current quarter to 30 million units, down from what it said was an initial plan of 50 million units, Taiwan's Economic Daily reported, citing unidentified sources.
+According to Taiwan's Economic Daily, citing unidentified sources, Apple will slash its sales forecast for its flagship phone in the current quarter to 30 million units, down from what it said was an initial plan of 50 million units.

-That, along with a few bearish brokerage calls on iPhone X demand, put its shares on track for their worst single-day percentage fall since Aug.
+The report, along with some recent brokerage calls on tepid iPhone X demand, made Apple shares sink 2.5 percent, their worst single-day percentage fall since Aug.
 10.

-Shares of companies that supply parts to Apple, including Broadcom, Skyworks Solutions, Finisar and Lumentum Holdings, fell between 2.2 percent and 4.3 percent.
+Shares of companies that supply parts to Apple, including Broadcom, Skyworks Solutions, Finisar and Lumentum Holdings, all fell.
+The PHLX semiconductor index lost 0.97 percent.

-Energy sector rose 0.73 percent as oil jumped, supported by an explosion on a crude pipeline in Libya and voluntary OPEC-led supply cuts.
+Losses were curbed by a boost in energy stocks as oil prices jumped more than 2 percent, helped by an explosion on a crude pipeline in Libya and voluntary OPEC-led supply cuts.

-Shares of department stores Kohl's, JC Penney and Macy's were up between 4.7 percent and 8 percent after a report that retail sales in the holiday period rose at their best pace since 2011.
+Shares of department store operators Kohl's, JC Penney and Macy's got a boost after a report that retail sales in the holiday period rose at their strongest pace since 2011.
+The S&P retail index advanced 0.63 percent.